-Unaware of the history of the sculpture’s creation, an anonymous student decided to remove the likeness of Polk because of his place in Sewanee history as a Confederate general and prominent slaveholder.
-Dr. Woody Register (C’80), Director of the Roberson Project on Slavery, Race, and Reconciliation, explained that, among many Confederate figures, Polk is a particularly powerful figure within University history and Confederate memory.
+Unaware of the identity of the sculptor, an anonymous student removed Polk’s likeness and penned a letter arguing that “symbols of white supremacy” should be removed from student spaces.
+Dr. Woody Register (C’80), Director of the Roberson Project on Slavery, Race, and Reconciliation, explained that, among many Confederate figures, Polk is a particularly controversial figure within University history and Confederate memory.

 Polk is remembered in Sewanee history as the Fighting Bishop, who resigned his position as Bishop of Louisiana and metaphorically strapped his sword over his bishop’s gown to serve as a Confederate General in the Civil War.
 After his death in 1864, Polk became a “potent figure in the Lost Cause and in the neo-Confederacy,” Register said.
 “Polk was a defender of slavery as an instrument of God’s will, and he was especially hostile toward those who called slavery sinful.
 His memory has historically been venerated in a way where he in his very body links Christianity and slavery.”

 While most founders of the University were both slaveholders and Confederates, Polk was also controversial in his own lifetime for serving as an Episcopal Bishop while enslaving at least 200 people on his plantations in Louisiana.
-His status as one of the largest slaveholders in the United States made him particularly successful as a Bishop in Louisiana and helped him secure donations from other wealthy slaveholders to endow the University of the South.
+His status as one of the largest slaveholders in the United States made him particularly successful as Bishop of Louisiana, and helped him secure donations from other wealthy slaveholders to endow the University of the South.

 Klarke Stricklen (C’22), a student research assistant at the Roberson Project and member of the NAACP and 213-A leaders said, “I think if you’re going to focus on Polk, you have to see him as both a founder and enslaver and you have to question what that means for the University.
 Why, for so long, was he just seen as a founder instead of an enslaver?
 He brought so much from his position as an enslaver into the University that they can never be separate.”